isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-mushrooms/index.md

 **d.
 Hallucinogenic Syndrome:**
 Though nontoxic the magic mushroom causes hallucinogenic symptoms such as staggering, seizure, depression, muscle problems, or coma in severe cases.
 Since these mushrooms are illegal, its unlikely to find them in someones yard.
 The only possible place your pet may pick magic mushroom is from the trash.
 If such symptoms are observed, serious veterinary intervention is required.
-### **2. How to Prevent/Deal with Mushroom Poisoning�**
+### **2. How to Prevent/Deal with Mushroom Poisoning**
 Mushrooms grow anywhere as long as theres high moisture content.
 They can grow in the yard and damp places like in the garage, or basement.
 When you take your bearded dragon outdoors - keep them caged
-, therere chances of ingesting toxic stuff including mushrooms.�Here are tips for preventing/dealing with mushroom poisoning.
+, therere chances of ingesting toxic stuff including mushrooms.Here are tips for preventing/dealing with mushroom poisoning.
 1. Remove any mushrooms that are growing in your home.
 Common areas to check for mushroom growth include the yard, flower garden, near woodpiles, outdoor water points, and so on.
 2. Ensure your bearded dragon does not stray to the garden or yard.
 3. If you cannot immediately identify a mushroom, treat it as toxic.
 Therefore, you should contact your vet in case of suspected mushroom ingestion.